Percy Burn viaduct

 • ensuring safety concerns on and around the track are addressed

-• ensuring the viaducts can be managed and maintained for long term public access
+• ensuring the viaducts can be managed and maintained for long term public access.

 Working with others

-The DOC Strategic Projects Team leads the project with oversight from a Governance Group that includes mana whenua, namely Te Rūnanga o Ōraka-Aparima, the Tuatapere Hump Ridge Track Charitable Trust and the track operating business, the Tuatapere Hump Ridge Track Inc.
+The DOC Strategic Projects Team leads the project with oversight from a Governance Group that includes mana whenua, namely Te Rūnanga o Ōraka-Aparima, the Tuatapere Hump Track Charitable Trust and the track operating business, the Tuatapere Hump Ridge Track Inc.

 The project team are also working with the various stakeholders that have a relationship to the Tuatapere Hump Ridge Track, including SILNA representatives, Rowallan Alton Inc., Southland District Council, Heritage New Zealand and Port Craig Viaducts Charitable Trust.

 The track crosses land managed by DOC and Southland District Council, SILNA blocks, as well as areas owned by Rowallan Alton Inc. and other private individuals or groups.
-Good representation and cooperation from all parties will ensure the project is successful.

 Community benefit

-The project is expected to benefit the local area – through additional employment, business opportunities and the increased tourism/visitor spend.
+The project is expected to benefit the local area – through additional employment, business opportunities and increased tourism/visitor spend.

 Project progress